b1nary/rutui/README.md

 # RuTui

-RuTui is a lightweight, pure ruby alternative to known commandline interfaces like nCurses.
+RuTui is a lightweight, pure ruby alternative to known command line interfaces like nCurses.
 Most CLI/TUI Frameworks sit on an C like approach, are very limited or are just not beautiful enough to use.
 This lib aims to be different, to be easy, modular and just Ruby like to handle.
-There is an inbuild color support and input controlling which sits on top of unix standards.
+There is built-in color support and input control which sits on top of Unix standards.

 [**Take a look at the wiki**](https://github.com/b1nary/rutui/wiki)

 ## Features

--  Fully textbased interfaces
+-  Fully text based interfaces
--  No depencies (except ruby)
+-  No dependencies (except ruby)
--  255 Colors (atleast in Unix)
+-  255 Colors (at least in Unix)
 -  FIGlet font support
 -  Own dynamic image format
 -  Sprites (with animation)
--  Basic themeing
+-  Basic theming
 -  Prebuild Elements to draw
 -  Tables
 -  ...

 You can use this in many different application purposes.
-You can create simple CLI's for your scripts, you can make awesome ASCII based data visualisations.
-Its also basicaly a small game engine.
+You can create simple CLIs for your scripts, you can make awesome ASCII based data visualizations.
+Its also basically a small game engine.

 ## Installation